Can You Wash Bald Spots Away?

 The Lady recommends...

 This also worked for me in the past – and that’s why it’s so high on my list.
 Nioxin noticeably thickens your tresses after just one use, so it’s great for people with thinning hair as well as those with alopecia areata.
+They have different systems depending on your hair type and extent of thinning, too.

 It also strips both the hair and scalp of that pore-clogging sebum I mentioned earlier, plus any other environmental residue you may have picked up throughout your day.